Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Paraton@ir® 10: your standard solution for reliable protection ⚡

-The Paraton@ir ® 10 is the entry-level model in our range, with a triggering advance of 10 µs.
+It should be noted that the Paraton@ir 10 is the entry-level model in our range, with a triggering time of 10 µs.
 This device is particularly suitable for smaller structures or areas where the required level of protection

 It is ideal for: